Chart Color Schemes

 Waratah - North Lambton has seen population growth performance typically on par with national averages when looking at short and medium term trends

 Waratah - North Lambton's population is approximately 13,150 as of November 2025.
-This represents an increase of 267 people since the 2021 Census, which reported a population of 12,883.
-The increase was inferred from the ABS estimated resident population of 13,065 in June 2024 and the addition of 151 validated new addresses since the Census date.
-This results in a population density ratio of 2,573 persons per square kilometer, placing it in the upper quartile nationally according to AreaSearch assessments.
-The area's growth rate of 2.1% since the census is within 3.0 percentage points of the non-metro area's growth rate of 5.1%.
+This figure represents an increase of 267 people, a 2.1% rise from the 2021 Census count of 12,883 residents.
+The change is inferred from the estimated resident population of 13,065 in June 2024 and an additional 151 validated new addresses since the Census date.
+This results in a population density ratio of 2,573 persons per square kilometer, placing Waratah - North Lambton in the upper quartile relative to national locations assessed by AreaSearch.
+The area's 2.1% growth since the census is within 3.0 percentage points of the non-metro area's 5.1%, indicating competitive growth fundamentals.
 Overseas migration was the primary driver of population growth during recent periods.

-For projections, AreaSearch uses ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Based on the latest population numbers, the area is projected to increase by 1,890 persons to 2041, representing a total increase of 13.7% over the 17-year period.
+Future population dynamics anticipate an above median growth for Australia's regional areas, with Waratah - North Lambton expected to increase by 1,890 persons to 2041, reflecting a total increase of 13.7% over the 17 years.

 Frequently Asked Questions - Population